 From 1935 to 1968, 33 years of national service

-This class of engine was design by William Stanier (later Sir William) in 1934.
-They were always painted in mixed traffic lined black and with power rating of 5 quickly became known by enthusiasts as Black 5’s.
+This class of engine was designed by William Stanier (later Sir William) in 1934.
+They were always painted in mixed traffic lined black and with a power rating of 5 quickly became known by enthusiasts as Black 5’s.
 By the time the last one was produced in 1951 there were 842 examples.
 They were widely used and could be seen virtually all over the LMS system.
-After nationalisation of the railways in 1948 the class spread further afield including being used by the Southern Region in the 1950’s after the forced withdrawal of some of its express engines due to a possible design defect.
+After the nationalisation of the railways in 1948 the class spread further afield including being used by the Southern Region in the 1950s after the forced withdrawal of some of its express engines due to a possible design defect.

 Over half of the class were produced by two private manufacturers for the LMS: Vulcan Foundry and Armstrong Whitworth.
 As LMS no. 5212, our Black 5 was produced by Armstrong Whitworth at their works in Newcastle in 1935 and gained the British Railways number 45212 after nationalisation.
 The engine was delivered new to Low Moor shed in Bradford (West Yorkshire), so may even have passed through Keighley during this stage of its career.
 Whilst in British Railways’ ownership, the engine was ‘shedded’ at Fleetwood (1948 – 1964), Carnforth (on two separate occasions, 1964 – 1965, 1965), Speke Junction (Liverpool, 1965), Carlisle (Kingmoor, 1965 – 1968) and Lostock Hall (Preston, 1968).
 It was from this latter shed that the engine was withdrawn from traffic in the final month of steam traction on the national network.